There are two seemingly contradicting realities of “conscious consumerism”:

 And I think we all know deep down inside when it’s a t-shirt that’s paper thin and has like a silly logo on it, or that’s some weird inside joke…no, no one is going to want that.

-So maybe we need to start thinking about whether or not the item sparks joy while we’re still in the store, instead of thinking about after we’ve brought it home and it’s in our house.
+So maybe we need to start thinking about whether or not the item sparks joy while we’re still in the store, instead of thinking about it after we’ve brought it home and it’s in our house.

 #7: Combat Consumer Culture, Find What’s Right for YOU